 Tackle Carpet and Upholstery Stains

-If you discover a stain ground into carpet or upholstery fibers, a blast of clothes steamer steam can help loosen it and make it much more simple to remove.
+If you discover a ground-in stain on carpet, car seats or furniture upholstery, a blast of steam from a clothes steamer can help loosen it and make it much more simple to remove.
 Begin by holding the steamer at least six inches away from the stain and let it work for about 30 seconds.
 Blot the area with a clean white towel and repeat as needed until no more discoloration is transferred to the towel.
 You may still need to use a stain remover but the end results should be more successful.

 Blast Away Mildew and Dirt on Grout